 In our hubris it is hard for us to fully comprehend that the outcome of the contest between the neo-liberal economists and the ecologists will not be determined by anything we humans do at this point.
 The model in question includes social inertia and its concomitant time lags.
 This is one of the major reasons why the trend curves take the shape they do.
 What that means for us, the people alive today after half a century of pursuing the business as usual scenario, is that the outcome, whatever it turns out to be, is already baked in at this point.

 We were once in a world mostly empty of humanity, full of unexplored frontiers and unclaimed bounties of nature’s abundance.
 This is no longer the case.
 Now there is no productive place on earth not already being exploited and the frontiers have disappeared under the feet of our relentless expansion.
 To understand the world we find ourselves in it is vital to comprehend this.
-The ethic of growth and expansion must give way to an ethic of well being found living well within our means.
+The ethic of growth and expansion must give way to an ethic of well being found by living well within our means.
 There is not enough fertile farm land, unpolluted fresh water and climate stabilized atmosphere remaining to serve our ever expanding numbers, let alone the exponential curves of economic growth.
 Our books, theater and politics; our religions, sciences and educational traditions; our languages, migratory patterns and the food we eat – nothing will remain unaffected as we march towards whatever the peak of human population proves to be.
 Does that help you sense, at least to some degree, just how pervasive the forces of change we are talking about really are?

 It is easy to get caught up in the personal ramifications of those curves.
 It is certainly understandable as our lives depend quite directly on the food, goods and services our society offers.
 We should take what practical lessons we can from all this and learn to adapt.
 Once we have our house in order, however, I suggest we turn our attention to that population curve and shift our concern away from our individual well being to the state of our species facing an evolutionary phenomenon.
 The curve in the LtG model tracking population turns down.
 Human biomass, the model predicts, is soon to reach its maximum and then begin an inexorable descent to some lower plateau.
 Just where that might be on a world of ecosystems suffering damage from our consumer excesses no one knows.

-Today ecologists warn us that if we continue with business as usual by 2100 the likely global temperature will have risen by six degrees or more; tragically redrawing coastlines, food harvests and the mass migration of plants and animals against a backdrop of unprecedented mass extinction.
+Today ecologists warn us that if we continue with business as usual by 2100 the likely global temperature will have risen by six degrees or more; tragically redrawing coastlines, disrupting food harvests and driving the mass migration of plants and animals all taking place against a backdrop of unprecedented mass extinction.
 Of course this week we really are too busy to be bothered by all that.
 We find ourselves here, in the business as usual scenario of the LtG model facing the Age of Inflections because we were too busy last week, and the week before too.
 I’d ask you to think about this over the next decade or two as things unfold.
 If we harvest bitter fruits, as I believe we most probably will, consider the degree of commitment to changing your own lifestyle you might be willing to make in light of these further predictions from our ecologists.

 Fifty years ago ecologists warned that if we did not learn to harmonize our production and waste with the carrying capacity of the earth we would face a day of reckoning.
 Now that that day of reckoning is upon us, it might behoove us to listen to what ecologists are warning about for the next fifty years or so.
 Their picture of the year 2100 is heartbreakingly bleak.
 I know we are all really busy this week but…